max-au/spg/README.md

 using 'cover' tool with multiple slave nodes starting and shutting down rapidly.
 Thus coverage reports are turned off by default.

-Running all tests:

-    $ rebar3 ct

-This may take a long time due to a large number of test cases generated.

 ### Formal model
-Used to generate stateful test call sequence.
+Used by PropEr library to generate stateful test call sequence.

 Generated events:
- * start peer node
+ * start peer node (up to some limit)
  * stop peer node
  * connect to peer node (distribution cluster)
  * disconnect from peer node (distribution cluster)